brandur/sorg/content/passages-drafts/001-portland.md

-Salt & Straw's a hipster ice cream brand known particularly for quirky flavors like "freckled woodblock chocolate", "avocado and strawberry sherbet", and "black olive brittle & goat cheese".
+Salt & Straw's a hipster ice cream brand known particularly for quirky flavors like "freckled woodblock chocolate", "avocado and strawberry sherbet", and the ever-decadent "black olive brittle & goat cheese".
 They originated in Portland and have since spread to Los Angeles and San Francisco.
 Instead of waiting in the hour-long lineup back home in their new location on Fillmore St, we waited in the lineup in their home city -- much more reasonable at a mere 45 minutes.

 ![Salt & Straw](/assets/passages/001-portland/L1010474@2x.jpg)